OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 `-b` tells the installation script to run without prompts and not to modify your `.bashrc` or `.bash_profile` file

 `-p` sets where you want conda to be installed

+**NOTE: again if you are installing on your own mac/windows machine the above command might not work.
+Might need to correct the Mambaforge .sh filename to the correct OS/architecture.**

 **5) So that our terminal knows where to find the conda software, we need to add this location to our $PATH variable so that we can use it**